suriyun-production/mmorpg-kit-docs/docs/pages/010-quests.md

 With this project you can define any quests as you wish, for each quest you can set following data:

 * **Tasks**, each task you can set its type set it to **Kill Monster** if you want player to kill monster to complete quest and set it to **Collect Item** if you want player to collect item to complete quest
+* ****, Quests which will be abandoned when accept this quest
+* **Change Character Class**, if this is set, your character's class will be changed as you set to this when complete the quest
 * **Reward Exp**, exp that character will gain when complete the quest
 * **Reward Gold**, gold that character will receive when complete the quest
 * **Reward Currencies**, currencies that character will receive when complete the quest